carolledevops/Helloworld/README.md

 ## Connection of tools

 we need to connect the tools
-after installing the tools, we need to connect
+- after installing the tools, we need to connect
-jenkins: ip:8080
+- jenkins: ip:8080
-sonarqube: ip:9000
+- sonarqube: ip:9000
-jenkins to authenticate or communicate with tools, we need to integre plugins(jenkins is collection of plugin) and provide credentials of each tools to jenkins plugins that we need to integrate plugins ( sonarqube scanner, slack notification, docker, snyk security plugin, gke plugin, github integration etc) integrate plugins on jenkins  go to
+jenkins to authenticate or communicate with tools, we need to integre plugins(jenkins is collection of plugin) and provide credentials of each tools.
+Plugins that we need to integrate( sonarqube scanner, slack notification, docker, snyk security plugin, gke plugin, github integration, kubernetes etc)
-## manage jenkins - plugins - available plugins and integrate the plugins that you need
+## manage jenkins - plugins - available plugins and integrate the plugins that we need
 ### Now we need to generate token
 # sonarqube
     go to  account - security - generate token